meltano/meltano/docs/docs/cloud/concepts.md

 <div class="notification is-info">
   <p><strong>Meltano Cloud is currently in Beta.</strong></p>
-  <p>While in Beta, functionality is not guaranteed and subject to change. <br> If you're interested in using Meltano Cloud please join our <a href="https://meltano.com/cloud/">waitlist</a>.</p>
+  <p>While in Beta, functionality is not guaranteed and subject to change. <br /> If you're interested in using Meltano Cloud please join our <a href="https://meltano.com/cloud/">waitlist</a>.</p>
 </div>

 ## Meltano Cloud Users